 2. Do you have your summer marketing campaigns in place?
 It’s key to have a good, strategically persuasive marketing and advertising program to draw attention, interest, conviction, and intent to buy from potential customers.
 This will put you in a stronger position versus your competition.
-If you don’t want to allocate a big portion of your budget on your marketing, check these low-cost marketing ideas.
+Here you have some marketing ideas you can implement during the peak season.

 3. Have you stocked up on inventory?
 Ensure you’ve got enough product in stock.
 What you don’t want to happen is for your marketing efforts to create a demand for your product and have customers frustrated because you’re out of stock.
 Before the peak season starts, it’s the perfect moment to negotiate with your suppliers to see if you can get a good deal for buying large quantities.

 4. Are you offering the same products or services as last year?
 It may be the perfect time to refresh your offer and provide your customers with novelties and innovative products.
 For example, if you have a restaurant, try to introduce an exciting summer menu.

 5. Do you have enough employees to cover your summer sales?
 First, work out your staff’s schedules.
 Your guys have got to be ready to attend to a bigger number of customers.
 Chances are, just like everyone else, some of your people may have their own summer plans and may be begging for leaves or short time-offs.
 Should you need additional personnel, learn here how to hire the right employees for the summer season.